duthied/Free-Friendika/doc/themes.md

 You can either directly edit an existing theme.
 But you might loose your changes when the theme is updated by the friendica team.

-If you are almost happy with an existing theme, the easiest way to cover your needs is to create a new theme, inheritating most of the properties of the parent theme and change just minor stuff.
+If you are almost happy with an existing theme, the easiest way to cover your needs is to create a new theme, inheriting most of the properties of the parent theme and change just minor stuff.
 The below for a more detailed description of theme heritage.

 Some themes also allow users to select *variants* of the theme.